 If you’re migrating from cPanel or Plesk, you can export your website quite easily inside your account via the file manager.

-Here you can zip all of your WordPress files (see image above), and download them all in just the one zip file.
+Here you can zip all of your WordPress files (see image above), and download them all in just one zip file.

 You can now skip to part 3.